TenGbps/SiK/README.markdown

 ## What You Will Need

  - A Mac OS X or Linux system for building.
 Mac users will need the Developer Tools (Xcode) installed.
- - At least two Si1000 - Si102x/3x - based radio devices (just one radio by itself is not very useful).
+ - At least two Si1000-based radio devices (just one radio by itself is not very useful).
  - A [SiLabs USB debug adapter](http://www.silabs.com/products/mcu/Pages/USBDebug.aspx).
  - [SDCC](http://sdcc.sourceforge.net/), version 3.1.0 or later.
  - [EC2Tools](http://github.com/tridge/ec2)